PAIDiPaidThis.com

 How much does a wedding DJ cost in the UK?

 A wedding DJ is the workhorse of the evening reception, reading the room and keeping the floor full without the price tag of a live band.
-Costs are usually quoted per event and depend on the hours, the kit and any lighting they bring.
-Here is what couples really pay and how to book a good one without overspending.
+Costs are usually quoted per event and depend on the hours booked, the kit the DJ brings, and any lighting or extras added on top.
+The real prices on this page show how much that varies once you factor in demand, location and what's actually included.
+Here is what couples really pay and how to book someone good without overspending.

 The quick version

-• A DJ is usually the cheaper option compared with a live band
+• A DJ is usually the cheaper option compared with a live band, because you're paying one person rather than several musicians

-• Pricing is per event and depends on hours, equipment and lighting
+• Pricing is per event and built around hours, equipment and lighting, not a flat fee for turning up

-• Many venues have preferred or in-house DJs, which can be simpler but not always cheaper
+• Many venues push their preferred or in-house DJ, which can be simpler to book but is not automatically the cheaper route

-• Extras like uplighting, lit dancefloors and photo booths are add-ons
+• Extras like uplighting, a lit dancefloor and a photo booth are add-ons, not part of a standard package

-• A good DJ reads the crowd, so experience is worth paying a little more for
+• A DJ who reads the crowd well is worth paying a little more for than the cheapest quote you can find

 What people actually paid